 Look at what the wind did to the big fuel tanks!
 Notice how they are caved in above the fuel level.
 These tanks are made of sheet steel, yet they gave way to the strong Arctic winds.

 After the sun was out for a few hours a day, the temperature started gradually rising.
-After the long dark winter I was anxious to get out in the sun.
+After the long dark winter, I was anxious to get out in the sun.
 I started taking short trips, always keeping close to the truck and roads with emergency shelters.
-Here is a one of the shelters:
+Here is one of the shelters:

 The roads were nothing but graded permafrost.
 However, the permafrost was as solid as concrete most of the year.
-During the summer the permafrost would melt down only a few inches in the sunny places.
+During the summer, the permafrost would melt down only a few inches in the sunny places.
 Notice that there is very little snow on the ground in most pictures.
 That is typical because it snows very little.
-During the winter the air is very dry, often at about 5 percent humidity.
+During the winter, the air is very dry, often at about 5 percent humidity.
 Instead of snow falling, generally ice crystals are blown off the ice cap.
-In fact in this picture there is a cloud of ice crystals blowing off the ice cap shown above the truck.
+In fact, in this picture, there is a cloud of ice crystals blowing off the ice cap shown above the truck.

 One of our first trips in spring was to the ice cap edge.
 Shown here, we are approaching to within several hundred feet of the ice cap edge.
 It is over 100 feet (30 m) high.
 The dark bands are gravel that was picked up many miles away by glacial action as the ice cap constantly spreads out toward the edges.
 This beautiful vertical wall of ice and gravel was several miles long.
 We stayed well away from it because we were reminded that this was a moving wall of ice by frequent loud cracking sounds!
 It was a fantastic experience to be near such awesome beauty and incredibly powerful natural forces at work.

 The age of this ice has been measured anywhere from a hundred to a thousand years old.
 A few miles from here a research project in 1962 dug 1,100 ft (330 m) into the ice cap edge to study the feasibility of living and working in ice caves.
 They discovered that the ice moved up to 1 meter per year.
 Also that the floor pushed up faster than the roof came down because of the terrific pressure from below.
 They also learned that coal mining equipment worked best for tunneling and that explosives were not practical.
-Thirty-one thousand cubic meters of ice was removed and a camp sufficient for 25 men was built with all conveniences but was never used.
+Thirty-one thousand cubic meters of ice was removed, and a camp sufficient for 25 men was built with all conveniences but was never used.
 Lucky men!

 Glaciers flow down from the ice cap many places, such as this one we flew over in summer time.
 Notice the water is in a huge fjord carved out by an ancient glacier.